 - The wrong plant is growing on the trellis.

 - The planting and siting of the trellis is wrong.

-Or it is a combination of all 3….in which case the best option is to start again entirely.
+Or it is a combination of them all.
+In which case, the best option is to start again entirely.
 But let’s deal with the main causes of problems.